Of Chayley, Sussex and Bryanston Square.

 George married: Mary (17??-1858) daughter and heir of John Foster DD and his wife Miss Pigott.

-We know of Georg from the following sources:
+We know of George from the following sources:

 1. Heath-Caldwell family archive.
-Notes relating to William Marsh the Banker.
+Notes relating to William Marsh the Banker and the crash of the family bank in 1824.

 2. A note in the 'Book of the Graemes and Grahams' by Louisa Grace Graeme.